nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 Communication through USB
 -------------------------

-You can change the communication channel from the default UART to nRF USB by using the :file:`prj_usb.conf` configuration file.
+You can change the communication channel from the default UART to nRF USB by using the :file:`prj_usb.conf` configuration file, adding the ``-DCONF_FILE='prj_usb.conf'`` flag to your build.

-This configuration file is not applied automatically and can be passed into CMake by using the ``--`` separator when building the sample.
+See :ref:`cmake_options` for instructions on how to add this flag to your build.
-For example:
+For example, when building on the command line, you can do so as follows:

 .. code-block:: console